carlyle105142/COVID-19-CDC-Cases/README.md

 ## Interesting Findings:

-**+ Black, Hispanic/Latino populations and those aged over 65 years old were exceptionaly more vulnerable than the rest in California.**
++ **Black, Hispanic/Latino populations and those aged over 65 years old were exceptionaly more vulnerable than the rest in California.**
++ **Cases data for minority racial subgroups, including American Indian/Alaska Native, Native Hawaiian and Other Pacific Islanders, were largely underreported.**

 ## Introduction